VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 - **Retaliation is justified.** Because you have been oppressed, you are entitled to anger, bitterness, and retribution.
 Justice means reversing power, not applying God's standard.

-- **Forgiveness is impossible.** There is no atonement that can cleanse.
-No repentance that satisfies.
+- **Forgiveness is ultimately impossible.** There is no atonement that can truly cleanse.
+No repentance that fully satisfies.
 Only endless activism, endless critique, and perpetual division between oppressor and oppressed.

 This is not liberation.
-It is slavery—slavery to resentment, to identity politics, to perpetual grievance, and to a system that offers no gospel, no forgiveness, no reconciliation, and no peace.
+It is slavery—slavery to resentment, to identity politics, to perpetual grievance, and to a system that offers no gospel, no ultimate forgiveness, no final reconciliation, and no lasting peace.

 But Christ proclaims: **"If the Son sets you free, you will be free indeed"** (John 8:36).